CommentLuv is a popular WordPress plugin that unfortunately hasn’t been updated lately.

 To Your Blogging Success!

 P.S.
-If you’re not 100% sure that you understood the fix for the second error, please feel free to ask your questions using the comment area below.
+If you’re not 100% sure that you understood any of the solutions presented here, please feel free to ask your questions using the comment area below.